-Usefully seen alongside the work of Acceptance Commitment Therapy (ACT), Compassion Focused Therapy (CFT), initiated by Paul Gilbert, has much to add to the art of safe experimenting.
+Usefully seen alongside the work of Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), developed by Paul Gilbert, has much to add to the art of safe experimenting.

-Like ACT, CFT is less concerned with a theory or a model but it is well connected to knowledge emerging from neuro-science.
+Like ACT, CFT is less concerned with a theory or a model and it is well connected to knowledge emerging from neuro-science.

-Like Mindfulness, CFT is good at linking Eastern philosophies and practices to Western therapeutic structures such as Cognitive Behavioural Therapy (CBT) and Martin Seligman’s perspective on positive psychology.
+CFT is good at linking Eastern philosophies and Western therapeutic practices seen in Cognitive Behavioural Therapy (CBT) and Martin Seligman’s perspective on positive psychology.

-Engage with thinking-about-breathing.
-As this continues, focus on how your legs feel.
-On your out-breath imagine any tension in your legs and notice how it can flow down your legs and out of your body.
-Let the tension go.
+As you continue to think-about-breathing, focus on how your legs, or another part of your anatomy, is feeling now.
+On your out-breath imagine any tension in your legs and just notice it flowing down your legs and out of your body.
+Let the tension go on that out-breath.

 As you breathe in, notice the energy that flows into and through your body.
 You can tense your leg muscles as you breathe in.
 Allow them to relax as you breathe out.